joshcrain/joshcrain.io/about/index.md

 Josh Crain is an Iowa native, designer, developer, and student of art.
 He studied art and design at the University of Northern Iowa and received a Bachelor of Fine Arts degree.
 He has worked as a web designer, product designer, and UI developer.
 He doesn’t love talking about himself in the third person, so he's going to stop that now if you don’t mind.

 I want to get better at what I do.
-I created this site to practice and learn&mdash;practice the fundimentals of web design and learn more web development.
+I created this site to practice and learn&mdash;practice the fundamentals of web design and learn more web development.
 I also wanted to share my work.
 There isn't much now, but over time I plan to add more design, illustration, and art.

 ## Family History
 <figure style="float:right;margin:0 0 1em 1em;width:auto;max-width:100px;width:25%;"> <img src="https://joshcrain.github.io/ancestry/images/crane-coat-of-arms.png" alt="Crane of Suffolk, England Coat Of Arms.
 Argent, a fesse between three crosses crosslet fitchée Guls, crest a crane ppr.">